OCA/rma/crm_rma_claim_make_claim/README.rst

 .. image:: https://img.shields.io/badge/licence-AGPL--3-blue.svg
     :alt: License: AGPL-3

-CRM RMA Claim make Claim
+CRM RMA Claim Make Claim
 ========================

-This module allow create supplier claim in customer claim.
+This module allows to create Vendor claim lines from Customer claims grouping those customer claims lines by its supplier.

 Installation
 ============

-To install this module, you need to:
+To install this module, you need to select it from available modules

-* do this ...

 Configuration
 =============

-To configure this module, you need to:

-* go to ...
+No extra configuration is needed for this module

 Usage
 =====

-To use this module, you need to:

-* go to ...
+* Go to **After-sale services** > **Claims**.
+* Note that new button red-highlighted called **Create RMA Vendor** has taken place.
+* Click on it and after lines are processed, it will show RMA Claim lines ready to be processed.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot